Infertility Clinic and Testing in Troy & Rochester Hills, MI

 What to Expect

 In vitro fertilization is a fairly common infertility treatment these days and is generally considered to be a minor surgical procedure.
-IVF can be done at the infertility clinic or your doctor’s office The timeline varies from woman to woman, but typically the initial medications are taken for several months before egg retrieval can occur, and embryo transfer happens about 3 to 5 days later.
+IVF can be done at the infertility clinic.
+The timeline varies from woman to woman, but typically the initial medications are taken for several months before egg retrieval can occur, and embryo transfer happens about 3 to 5 days later.

 Though some of the steps may be minimally invasive and uncomfortable, it is not typically painful.
 The woman receives medication to enhance her comfort level during egg retrieval and embryo transfer and does not usually need any kind of recovery period.
 The minor side effects most often experienced are similar to menstrual symptoms and early signs of pregnancy, including bloating, cramps, and breast tenderness.